jamesyolk/api-budget-service/README.md

 # api-budget-service
-This API is designed for Currnecy.
+This API is developed for Currnecy.

 ## POST: /api/v1/budget